Bone Fracture and Orthopedic Trauma Care

 Bone Fracture and Trauma Care Treatment

-A bone fracture needs to be diagnosed and treated immediately because it can lead to other health risks and complications such as blood vessel injury and nerve damage, if left undetected and untreated.
+A bone fracture needs to be diagnosed and treated immediately because it can lead to other health risks and complications, such as blood vessel injury and nerve damage, if left undetected and untreated.
 That’s why this type of injury is considered such a traumatic injury requiring immediate medical attention, often through a visit to an emergency room.